 - Overlap – Are your sales reps overlapping too much in certain areas?
 Be aware of legacy accounts – they suck up sales time and commissions.

 Territory Mapping Tools

-Territory set-up can be accomplished by importing a list of ZIP codes with assigned territory names, or territories can be created using a polygon tool that collects small and large groups of ZIP codes and saves those records as a territory name.
+Territory set-up can be accomplished by importing a list of ZIP codes with assigned territory names.
+Territories can be created using a polygon tool that collects small and large groups of ZIP codes and saves those records as a territory name.
 Either approach is editable simply by clicking ZIP codes or counties and adding or removing these from territory boundaries.
-It’s easy and it’s fun.
+It’s easy, and it’s fun.

-Typically, business mapping tools included a visual map view of your territory extent in addition to a tabular data sheet view of territory makeup by ZIP code.
+Typically, business mapping tools include a visual map view of your territory extent and a tabular datasheet view of territory makeup by ZIP code.
 That tabular view will enable data layering so that territories can be associated with sales dollars, demographic categories, or other metrics relevant to your business.
 Read more on territory creation here.

 Balance the Sales Load